 Professional, Caring and Knowledgeable Tutors.

-We continue to support our tutor’s lifelong passion for learning by offering exclusive monthly webinars for tutors on a variety of topics delivered by some of the best educators and thought leaders.
+We continue to support our tutor’s lifelong passion for learning by offering exclusive webinars for tutors on a variety of topics delivered by some of the best educators and thought leaders.

 Learn more about some of our amazing tutors.

 My name is Raman Pahal and I am currently a Masters of Science in Educational Leadership student at Niagara University.
 I completed teachers college in 2017 at Niagara University and my undergrad was done at McMaster University in Sociology.
 I have a strong passion for not only children, but also for teaching.
 I highly believe in, and encourage, growth mindset because optimism is everything.
 Thinking positive is the key to a growth mindset which is essential in one’s education and career.
 My interest in tutoring comes from the importance of one-on-one work with students to help them understand and ask more questions.

 Kelly is currently in her first year of the primary/junior teacher education program at Brock University.
 She has a Bachelor of Arts degree in Child and Youth Studies from Brock University.
 Kelly has always had a passion for working with children and youth, and is well on her way to becoming an elementary school teacher.
 Kelly’s love for teaching has provided her with many opportunities for working with children and youth.
 She has language and math teaching experience in Grade 1 and has volunteered in various primary classrooms both in the Halton District School Board and the District School Board of Niagara.
 She has a lot of experience working individually with students in math, reading and writing.